Find your passion! Discover your future!

 - complete ENGL 100 and ENGL 101 (6 credits)

-- complete eight electives (24 credits), including a minimum of two Liberal Arts, Science or university-transferable electives (6 credits)
+- complete eight electives (24 credits), including a minimum of two Liberal Arts, Science or university-transferable electives (Note: 060-level courses and lower will not apply) (6 credits)

 In addition, certificate students must